thinh-huynh-re/labelme/README.md

 # Install the new version
 pip install -e .
 ```
-4. Type `lableme` on Terminal to open GUI.
+4. Type `labelme` on Terminal to open GUI.